CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

 ## Summary

-In this lab, you have configured VNet integration with App Services and opened the web application.
+In this exercise, you have configured VNet integration with Azure App Services and accessed the web application.

 ### You have successfully completed the lab!

+By completing this **Data Modernization** hands-on lab, you have gained the skills and experience needed to perform a full end-to-end database migration to Azure SQL Managed Instance (SQL MI).
+You started by running detailed database assessments to uncover and address compatibility issues, ensuring a smooth migration process.
+You then successfully migrated an on-premises SQL Server 2022 database to SQL MI using Azure Database Migration Service, maintaining data integrity and minimizing downtime.
+Following the migration, you updated a web application to connect seamlessly with the new SQL MI environment, demonstrating how applications can be modernized alongside database workloads.
+Finally, you integrated Azure App Service with a virtual network, improving both security and connectivity.
+Together, these exercises provided practical insights into leveraging Azure’s managed services to modernize data platforms, enhance application performance, and build secure, scalable cloud-based solutions.